ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 22
 Add wandb logging.
 This should be straightforward and maybe it will be helpful before scaling up training.

+#### Challenge 23
+Train on multiple GPUs.
+Before trying out more powerful GPUs, I want to get the hang of training with multiple GPUs.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.